There is a gray cat with a pop tart for a body on the computer screen.

 Movies like “Snakes on a Plane” and “Cloverfield” are famous for viral marketing campaigns, as are brands like Skittles and Burger King.

 “All of a sudden, these two people had huge bursts of publicity.
-Hundreds of thousands of people saw that on the front page of Reddit,” he said.
+Hundreds of thousands of people saw that on the front page of Reddit,” they said.
 “It’s viral PR firms.
 I don’t mean to sound paranoid, but it’s kind of like mind control in a way.
 It’s manipulation.”